Houses built from cardboard boxes and small toys, with cardboard swimming pools on the roof.

 Toy of the Year 2023 is a cardboard box

 I order food online and almost everything we need usually arrives in a cardboard box.
 My kids love these boxes.
 Someone usually asks when they empty the box if they can take it out to play.
-As we enter the last month of the year, I dare to announce that the Ruuhkattoman Toy of the Year 2023 is a cardboard box!
+As we enter the last month of the year, I dare to announce that The Flow Of Home declares the Toy of the Year 2023 to be a cardboard box!
 The cardboard box that will be arriving in households is an ecological by-product, a cornucopia of endless creativity and is suitable for playful people of all ages!

-I admit that in the past, when we still had too much stuff, I was very tempted to say no to the box cutters.
-The vision of an even messier living room, blocked passageways and a Lego cardboard screen on the floor immediately came to mind.
+I admit that in the past, when we still had too much stuff, I was very tempted to say no to the box requests.
+The vision of an even messier living room, blocked passageways and a Lego-cardboard-mix on the floor immediately flushed to mind.
 Who would clean that up too?
 Handing over the box would have meant yet another addition to my never-ending to-do list.

 Now our home is at the point where we've cleared out so much stuff and unnecessary furniture that there's free play space in every room.
-I can happily let a box play, knowing it will live in a corner somewhere for a couple of weeks - whatever.
+I can happily give the box for play, knowing it will live in a corner somewhere for a couple of weeks - whatever.
 Now it will fit in there.

 Why is the Toy of the Year 2023 a cardboard box?